Eurovision Choir 2019: Participating countries

 On 20 March 2019, it was announced that Denmark would ultimately participate for a second time, raising the number of participants to ten.
 Romania and France were originally announced as debut participants but were later removed from the official list published by the EBU.
+Both Austria and Hungary took part in the 2017 contest, but did not return for 2019.

 First round

 Second round

 Three choirs advanced to the second round and performed a second, 3 minute set, after which the winner was announced.

-Conductors

-The conductors for each country were as follows: